-D3.2: Facilitate the development and implementation of basinwide water management plans to ensure minimum instream flows are maintained.
+D3.2: Facilitate the development and implementation of basinwide water management plans to ensure no less than minimum instream flows are maintained.

 D3.3: Facilitate the development of regional and local climate change and sea level rise adaptation plans.

 D3.4: Increase opportunities for public access to waterways, public lands, and trails.